techidaily/site-audio-shaping/source/_posts/updated-the-fast-track-to-voice-reduction-in-audacity.md

 ![ai vocal remover method 2](https://images.wondershare.com/filmora/article-images/2023/quick-and-easy-vocal-removal-in-audacity-a-guide-15.JPG)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Xa2_mFu-obA?si=_xDGF1pv-dnuaDOr" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Compared to Audacity, Filmora’s AI Vocal Remover tool is quick and easy to use.
 It will facilitate your video editing process by allowing you to remove vocals and use instrumentals on the go.
 For instance, this feature allows you to easily dub any video without having to cover up the current vocals.
 This means that your videos will be more entertaining and engaging while keeping great soundtracks.
 Match the energy in your videos with the quality of the instrumentals with just a few clicks.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/y3VlwHTQQMs?si=BXYwD1pKiaTuev4y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## **Conclusion**